xonnect/server-ce/README.md

 }
 ```

-You don't need to be a member of a channel first to send messages to it, although it is usually recommended so that you can get notified when there is news in the channel.
+You don't need to be a member of a channel first to send messages to it (and sending messages does _not_ automatically adds you to a channel either), although it is usually recommended so that you can get notified when there is news or a response from the channel.

 Send a message to a peer: